Important causes of Gingivitis is poor oral hygiene

 - 4 Causes of gingivitis

-It is a common gum disease (Gum: is the tissue surrounding the base of the teeth).
-Healthy gums should be pink, pale and doesn’t bleed.
+It is common gum disease (Gum: is the tissue surrounding the base of the teeth).
+Healthy gums should be pink, pale and don’t bleed.

 One of the most common and important causes of gingivitis is poor oral hygiene.

 If you brush twice a day, floss daily and visit your dentist regularly then you can prevent, stop and minimize gingivitis.

 Our normal healthy gums are usually pinkish or pale reddish and fit properly around the base of our teeth.

 - Gums darken in color into dark pink or dusky red.

 - When you brush or floss, your gum bleeds easy.

 - Foul breath

 When to book an appointment with your dentist?